 Gildragon

-Every model fan knows Gilvader, if only by name.
-It's impossible not to if you hang out in the community or cruise the net, even for a little while.
+Almost every model fan knows Gilvader, if only by name.
+It's near-impossible not to if you hang out in the community or cruise the net, even for a little while.
 A monster-sized Grade-Up from hell, it snacked on Saly F2 and took on Mad Thunder, the ultimate tank of the time...and won.
-Its undoing came in [...]
+Its undoing as […]

 Bio Megaraptor Glearmd